goecpe/Qiskit-Fall-Fest-24/README.md

 # Qiskit_Fall_Fest-24
-This is a repository for ISU IBM Qiskit Fall Event 2024 - brought by GO-ECpE and Jason Saroni
+This is a repository for ISU IBM Qiskit Fall Event 2024 - brought by GO-ECpE and Jason Saroni.

 # Coding Challenge
 ## Challenges